msavin/SteveJobs/HOWITWORKS.md

  - Create a way for a server with lower CPU consumption to take over the jobs queue if possible.
  - Create a way to run jobs as a microservice.
  - Create a way to repeat jobs.

+## Timezones

+This package will use the servers timezone to base all of its operations.
+This should ensure that jobs run predictably, because they are designed to run on relative time (i.e. do this in  30 minutes).
+You can also set the timezone on your server using the `TZ` environment variable.